kushagrasingh21/web-dev/README.md

 # web-dev
-This is learning demo for web dev
+This is learning demo for web dev.